SouthernMethodistUniversity/SMU_SuperPOD_101/setup.md

 ---
-title: You need to have a SuperPOD account created and also MobaXTerm on Windows OS or Terminal on Macs OS
+title: You need to have a SMU HPC account.
+Please refer to https://www.smu.edu/provost/odonnell-institute/hpc/cf
 ---